adap/flower/examples/advanced_tensorflow/README.md

-# Advanced Flower TensorFlow/Keras Example
+# Advanced Flower Example (TensorFlow/Keras)

-This example demonstrates an advanced federated learning setup using Flower and TensorFlow/Keras.
+This example demonstrates an advanced federated learning setup using Flower with TensorFlow/Keras.
 It differs from the quickstart example in the following ways:

+- 10 clients (instead of just 2)
-- 10 clients with a local dataset of 5000 training examples and 1000 test examples each
+- Each client holds a local dataset of 5000 training examples and 1000 test examples
-- Server-side model evaluation after aggregation
+- Server-side model evaluation after parameter aggregation
 - Hyperparameter schedule using config functions
 - Custom return values